wp-plugins/mw-wp-form/readme.txt

 5. Supports chart display of saved inquiry data.

 == Changelog ==

+= 2.4.12
+= Bugfix  : filter hook 'mwform_value_mwf_xxx' does not work when to use radio or checkboxes.
+= Changed : Changed checkbox default separator ', ' to ','.

 = 2.4.11
 = Bugfix  : Fixed a bug that attachment file does not displayed in contact data list page.